davidertl/movietown/README.md

 - Firewall configured appropriately (at least the ports exposed in the compose files)
 - A git checkout of this repo on both servers
-- Mount NAS Drive via NFS (best with fstab, so it automatically mounts on boot)
+- Mount NAS Drive via NFS on the Home-Server (best with fstab, so it automatically mounts on boot)

 ### 1) Prepare the cloud server (.env)